mykee3991/quasar-gallery/README.md

 # Quasar Gallery Demo (quasar-gallery)

-A gallery component using Quasar framework
+A gallery component using Quasar framework.

 ## Install the dependencies
 ```bash